anon-blue/anon.blue/README.txt

 Michigan State Police Post for theft & child molestation, he is possibly armed a nd is a heavy drug user so use caution. $10,000 reward for his capture!
 Please c all (989) 354 - 1800 to report any tips!
 Thank you!ALERT!Tre Wayne Gage Jose Pie rce.
-Wanted by the Michigan State Police Post for theft & child molestation, he is possibly armed and is a heavy drug user so use caution. $10,000 reward for hi s capture!
+Wanted byscxsdsdchddddddddddddddddddddddddddddddddddddddddddddddddddddddddd dddddddddddddddddddddddddddddddddcacs user so use caution. $10,000 reward for hi s capture!
 Please call (989) 354 - 1800 to report any tips!
 Thank you!
 His socia l Media with photos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has